christopher-besch/homepage/src/articles/03_installing_gentoo/installing_gentoo.md

 ---
 type: article
-title: "Title Here"
+title: "Installing Gentoo To My Liking"
 description: "
     Gentoo is a Linux distribution that offers as many options as possible.
     This article leads you through the decisions I took to end up with a system that best suits my needs.
 "
-banner: /social_banner/03_gentoo.png
+banner: /social_banner/installing_gentoo.png
-thumb: ../../../static/social_banner/gentoo_challenge.png
+thumb: ../../../static/social_banner/installing_gentoo.png
-slug: gentoo
+slug: installing_gentoo
 date: 2022-04-08T00:00:00+00:00
 listed: true
 version: 0.0.1